Okolehao: Description

-"Original", "real" okolehao taste depends primarily on the formula used, and the fermentation and distillation methods employed.
-As with all spirits, aging in oak barrels can produce a different flavor profile, but this is rarely done.
-Okolehao, like other moonshines from elsewhere, is usually consumed un-aged.
-Earthy, vegetal, hints of banana or pineapple, indeterminate tropical flavor: these adjectives and more have all been used to describe the original okolehao taste.
-It is a spirit unique to Hawaii, with a flavor of its own.
+"Original", "real" ʻōkolehao taste depends primarily on the formula used, and the fermentation and distillation methods employed.
+As with all spirits, aging in oak barrels can produce a different flavor profile, but this is rarely done. ʻŌkolehao, like other moonshines from elsewhere, is usually consumed un-aged.
+Earthy, vegetal, hints of banana or pineapple, indeterminate tropical flavor: these adjectives and more have all been used to describe the original ʻōkolehao taste.